 Step 7: See if the problem is fixed

 Step 8: If so, it's your theme causing it.
 If not, rename it back to the original name

 If it still isn't fixed, you can try increasing the memory limit for your site.

 Step 1: Go to cPanel

 Step 2: Go to File Manage

 Step 3: Go to the folder where WordPress is installed

 Step 4: Download a copy of your wp-config file to have a backup

 Step 5: Edit the wp-config file by adding this:

-If your site still does not have enough memory, you may be required to upgrade to a package or service that has the necessary memory to run your website.
-We have a guide on How to Upgrade Your Web Hosting, and a guide on How to Upgrade Your Server Instance.
+If your site still does not have enough memory, you may be required to upgrade to a package or service with the necessary memory to run your website.
+We have a guide on How to Upgrade Your Web Hosting and a guide on Upgrade Your Server Instance.